Ensuring a quality state system

 Desi Sims, MA, BS, PRS

-Desi plans to do early retirement from his current job with ARISA Health (as of 10/10/2024) and focus on providing Peer Supervision at NEA Divine Intervention (RCO in Jonesboro, Ar.) and for the Arkansas Peer Specialist Program.
-The rest of his time he plans to focus on doing ministerial works, advocacy works, and community development in the delta region of Arkansas.
-Desi is currently the Pastor of two churches and hopes to start a third one (via ZOOM) that focuses heavily on using spiritual principles to deal with the societal ills that currently plague the delta region.
+Desi is transitioning to early retirement from his position at ARISA Health (as of 10/10/2024) to focus on expanding his impact in the recovery and faith communities.
+He plans to provide Peer Supervision at NEA Divine Intervention in Jonesboro, Arkansas, and contribute to the Arkansas Peer Specialist Program.
+His future endeavors also include expanding his ministerial work, advocacy efforts, and community development projects in the Delta region of Arkansas, where he currently pastors two churches and hopes to establish a third, utilizing spiritual principles to address local challenges.